open-competency-library/software-development/technologies/backend/django-orm1.md

+---
+layout: default
+title: Django ORM Developer 1
+parent: Back-end
+grand_parent: Technologies
+nav_order: 3
+---
-# Django ORM Apprentice 1
+# Django ORM Developer 1

 A developer who is able to use the Django ORM to run simple CRUD operations against a database in a Django application.